Bedford, Indiana: Education

-The ratio of number of residents in Bedford to the number of sex offenders is 516 to 1.
-Bedford has a low murder rate with only 6 murders between 1999 and 2010.
-Bedford has a slightly higher rate of rape with 37 rapes occurring between 1999 and 2010.
-As a whole, by comparison to the national average of crime rate, Bedford is significantly lower than average.

 Profiles of Bedford

 Bedford, Indiana was featured as the subject of an hour-long PBS special entitled Our Town: Bedford, first aired in May 2006.
 It was produced by PBS affiliate WTIU in Bloomington, Indiana.

 Bedford was recognized by the State of Indiana in 2013 by being named a Stellar Community.
 The Stellar Communities program is under the direction of Lieutenant Governor Sue Ellspermann and is a multi-agency partnership among the Indiana Housing and Community Development Authority, the Indiana Office of Community and Rural Affairs, the Indiana Department of Transportation and the State Revolving Fund.
 Only two Indiana communities are designated as such each year; Richmond was the other 2013 winner.
 The award brings $19 million in state, local and private funds to Bedford for planned improvements.

 Bedford was also named the Indiana Chamber of Commerce's 2013 Community of the Year.